New Cozy Animal Mystery Series

 Kathy’s new series is garnering rich reviews and praise from readers all over the world.
 Check out this clever and entertaining Cozy Animal Mystery Series today.
 Book II – Pumpkins, Paws, and Murder will be out this coming March 2020, with Book III already in the works.

-Book II – Pumpkins, Paws & Murder coming in March of 2020.
+Book II – Pumpkins, Paws & Murder is also available.

 Leta Parker is back with her talkative dog and cat, Dickens and Christie.
 Though she’s still haunted by the tragic loss of her husband, her move from Atlanta to the Cotswolds village of Astonbury has given her a new lease on life.

 Her days are filled with yoga, book club, long walks with Dickens, and outings with friends.
 Add preparations for the Astonbury Fall Fête —complete with apple-bobbing, scarecrows, pumpkins, and costumes—and she’s beyond busy.

 All is well until a dead body is discovered on the riverbank, and once again, Leta and her friends are drawn into the search for a killer—a search that takes them to the coast of England.

 Will touring Agatha Christie’s summer home help them access their inner Miss Marples?

 Will Dickens sniff out clues closer to home?
 Or will Christie the cat outthink them all?